winedarksea/AutoTS/README.md

 * If all input are Int, convert floats back to int
 * Trim whitespace on string inputs
 * Hierachial correction (bottom-up to start with)
-* Improved verbosity controls and options
+* Improved verbosity controls and options.
+Replace most 'print' with logging.
 * Export as simpler code (as TPOT)
 * AIC metric, other accuracy metrics
 * Analyze and return inaccuracy patterns (most inaccurate periods out, days of week, most inaccurate series)